Sodejaa/FaceAuthenticator/README.md

 ## Usage

-- Click the "Add New Face" button to capture and save a new face image. **Only works with the 'test1.jpg' at the moment (you can upload your own test1.jpg)**.
+- Click the "Add New Face" button to capture and save a new face image.
 - Click the "Start/Stop Face Recognition" button to toggle the face recognition system.
 - Click the "Quit" button to close the application.